AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 come to one part (see below).
 With lots of demos and hands-on exercises to try on your own.

-**Lecturer:** Janne Blomqvist, D. Sc., Science IT / Department of Applied Physics, Richard Darst, Ph.
-D., Science IT / Department of Computer Science, Simo Tuomisto, Science IT / Department of Computer Science
+**Lecturer:** Simo Tuomisto, Science IT / Department of Computer Science, Richard Darst, Ph.
+D., Science IT / Department of Computer Science

-**Time, date:**
+**Time, date:** TBA

 - Mon 30.9, 12:00-15:00 (Python)
 - Thu 3.10, 12:00-15:00 (Python)